pfondo/anchor-point-deployment-assignment/README.md

 Simulator for testing the deployment of anchor point network functions (e.g., User Plane Function (UPF) in 5G) and the assignment of the serving anchor point for each users in dynamic Multi-Access Edge Computing (MEC) scenarios.

 The simulator allows the evaluation of algorithms for the dynamic deployment of anchor point network functions and the assignment of the serving anchor point for each user.
-The simulator calculates the latency between each UE and its serving anchor point, the execution time of the algorithm, the resource usage (number of UPF actually allocated), the deployment overhead, the control-plane reassignment overhead introduced in the network and the objective function defined as defined in http://www.investigo.biblioteca.uvigo.es/xmlui/handle/11093/3149.
+The simulator calculates the latency between each UE and its serving anchor point, the execution time of the algorithm, the resource usage (number of UPF actually allocated), the deployment overhead, the control-plane reassignment overhead introduced in the network and the objective function as defined in http://www.investigo.biblioteca.uvigo.es/xmlui/handle/11093/3149.

 ## Execution

-    usage: main.py [-h] --algorithm ALGORITHM [--minUPFs MINUPFS] [--maxUPFs MAXUPFS] --bsFile BSFILE --ueFile UEFILE [--iterationDuration ITERATIONDURATION] [--timeDeployment TIMEDEPLOYMENT] [--timeRemoval TIMEREMOVAL] [--costRelocation COSTRELOCATION] [--alpha1 ALPHA1] [--alpha2 ALPHA2] [--alpha3 ALPHA3] [--alpha4 ALPHA4]
+    usage: main.py [-h] --algorithm ALGORITHM [--minUPFs MINUPFS] [--maxUPFs MAXUPFS] --bsFile BSFILE --ueFile UEFILE [--iterationDuration ITERATIONDURATION] [--timeDeployment TIMEDEPLOYMENT] [--timeRemoval TIMEREMOVAL] [--costRelocation COSTRELOCATION] [--alpha1 ALPHA1] [--alpha2 ALPHA2] [--alpha3 ALPHA3]

     optional arguments:
     -h, --help            show this help message and exit --algorithm ALGORITHM
-                            Specifies the UPF allocation algorithm [Supported: old_random/old_greedy_percentile/old_greedy_average/old_kmeans_greedy_average/old_modularity_greedy_average/greedy_overhead].
+                            Specifies the UPF allocation algorithm [Supported:
+                            old_random/old_greedy_percentile/old_greedy_average/old_kmeans_greedy_average/old_modularity_greedy_average/greedy_overhead/prediction_greedy_overhead].
     --minUPFs MINUPFS     Specifies the minimum number of UPFs to be allocated [Default: 1].
     --maxUPFs MAXUPFS     Specifies the maximum number of UPFs to be allocated [Default: 10].
     --bsFile BSFILE       File containing the information about the base stations [Format: each line contains the id, x coordinate and y coordinate of a base station separated by spaces].